MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access-checklist.md

 Use this checklist to help you turn on and configure guest access in Microsoft Teams.

 > [!TIP]
-> If you're using default settings for Azure Active Directory business-to-business and Office 365 Groups, you can skip steps 1 and 2 - go straight to [Step 3](#-step-3-enable-guest-access-at-the-tenant-level).
+> If you're using default settings for Azure Active Directory business-to-business and Office 365 Groups, you can skip steps 1 and 2 - go straight to [Step 3](#step-3-turn-on-guest-access-at-the-teams-org-wide-level).

 > [!IMPORTANT]
-> You may have to wait for up to 24 hours for your changes to take effect.
+> You may have to wait up to 24 hours for your changes to take effect.